rockingProjects/springboot_demo_task/task/task.md

 ```

-Exception like these after first start are normal:
+Exception like these after first start are normal, because spring starts to initialize the database and tries to drop not existing tables:

 ```